alexeyinkin/flutter-app-state/README.md

 ![Emitting PagePath](https://raw.githubusercontent.com/alexeyinkin/flutter-app-state/main/img/emitting-page-path.png)

-#### Page Without Bloc
+#### Page Without State
-For a page without bloc, you hardcode a `PagePath` like in the snippet above.
+For a page without state, you hardcode a `PagePath` like in the snippet above.

 ```dart
 super(